nancy-vu/nancy-vu.github.io/pages/portfolio.md

 <!-- Personal Adventures Section -->
 <section id="personal-life" class="container">
               <h1>Personal Adventures</h1>
-              <p>Here are some places I have visited, some activities I have enjoyed outside of data and statistics!</p>
+              <p>Here are some places I have visited and some activities I have enjoyed outside of data and statistics!</p>
               <div class="gallery">
               </div>
             </section>